juanburgos/100-days-of-code/log.md

 **Thoughts**: Done with the basics of jQuery.
 Now on to start building basic front end projects.
 Next...
 Build a Tribute Page!

+### R1D13

+**Today's Progress**: Started building the layout of my tribute page for #freeCodeCamp 's challenge.

+**Thoughts**: Still don't know who's going to be tributed.
+Will concentrate in using Bootstrap for most of the page.

 ### R1D

 **Today's Progress**: